Connect To Tech Header

 Your user ID (or username) is automatically assigned to you and usually consists of your initials and a one- to four-digit number (such as xyz5000).
 This user ID is unique to you and follows you throughout your entire Penn State student career.
 The beginning of your Penn State email address is, in general, the same as your user ID (email@example.com).

 Your Penn State password is the private part of your digital identity.
 It’s very important that you protect and guard it as if it were your personal bank account information or your Social Security number.
-Change your password and set your security questions as soon as you activate your Access Account.
+Change your password and set your secondary email address as soon as you activate your Access Account.

 Create strong passwords that combine uppercase and lowercase letters with numbers and only log in to secure sites that have “https” at the beginning of the URL.
 For more information, check out Penn State’s guidelines for creating strong passwords.